 It wasn’t always accompanied with corn bread, but as with every single meal she served, you can rest assured there was bread on the table.
 “Eat your bread, you have to support the Wheat Farmers,” she’d order.
 Which is exactly how our family made its living.

-The flavor combination for this crock pot ham and beans recipe is simply outstanding.
+The flavor combination for this crock pot ham and beans recipe is simply outstanding and with creamy white beans, outstanding in texture.

 - 2 sprigs of fresh thyme,